 Because both the reject code and reject description are identifier fields in file 9002313.93, reject description updates for existing codes must be performed in the BPS patch Pre-Installation routine ^BPS21PRE.
 This is done in the pre-install routine so duplicate entries will not be created by KIDS when the data file is added to the system.

 The new reject codes will be added to File 9002313.93 (BPS NCPDP REJECT CODES) and the new submission clarification codes will be added to File 9002313.25 (BPS NCPDP CLARIFICATION CODES) in our development environment.
-When the KIDS build is created, the data in these files will be included as part of the build, and when the KIDS Build is installed at each site, the new reject and clarification codes will be automatically be added to Files 9002313.93 and 9002313.25.
+When the KIDS build is created, the data in these files will be included as part of the build, and when the KIDS Build is installed at each site.
+The new reject and clarification codes will be automatically be added to Files 9002313.93 and 9002313.25.